SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 Refer to the [Tenant API](https://{{< domain-c8y >}}/api/#tag/Tenant-API) in the {{< openapi >}} for more details.

-> **Info:** In case of 'block from the outside' enabled the communication to the management tenant is possible only in a secure way (eg. via ssh).
+> **Info:** If 'block from the outside' is enabled, the communication to the {{< management-tenant >}} is only possible in a secure way (for example via SSH).
-This means that there is no reason not to use basic form of authentication.
-Additionally it is simply not possible to manage OAuth authentication due to the fact that the communication from external authorization server is blocked.
+This means that you can just as well use basic authentication.
+Additionally, it is not possible to manage OAuth authentication since the communication from the external authorization server is blocked.
-Therefore the method for switching authentication method to basic in case of management tenant with enabled blocking from the outside was added.
+Therefore, the authentication method is automatically set to "Basic authentication" if the {{< management-tenant >}} has been added with blocking from the outside enabled.

 <a name="single-sign-on"></a>
 ### Configuring single sign-on